YangletLiu/Tensor-GAN/README.md

 The result of default sample is as follow, where the parameters are set in file `hyper_params.py`:
  ![image](https://github.com/hust512/Tensor-GAN/blob/master/baloon_sc_result.png)

-The matlab codes are in the folder `msi_denoise_matlab`.
+The version of Tensorflow has been implemented, whose codes are in the folder `./tensorflow`.
+Please run `train.py` to start.
+Then the reconstructions by tensor sparses will be saved in `./tensorflow/out/`.

-Also, we are re-implementing sparse coding in TensorFlow